 The Airmen's Stories - Sgt.
 C Parkinson

-He was called to full-time service on 1st September 1939 and after completing his training at 8 FTS Montrose he converted to Hurricanes and joined 238 Squadron at Middle Wallop in June 1940.
+After completing his training at 8 FTS Montrose Parkinson converted to Hurricanes and joined 238 Squadron at Middle Wallop in June 1940.

 Two days later Parkinson shared in destroying a Do17 which crashed into the sea off Chesil Beach.